APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 - I believe they partook in some form of live hearing and cross examination (verify) and that schools already had a system like this in place (UCLA did, verify).
 It was a concern that schools that did not have this kind of system might struggle to meet the rule change in time.

 - It looks like the 2020 rule change, although it did have an "AND" definition, it was "OR" with respect to sexual assault.
 So the rule change would have mandated a minimum standard for SH that would have included the incident.
 This is reflected in the SVSH policy for [SCU in 2022](https://www.scu.edu/media/offices/eeo/2022_Policy.pdf).

+- 2020 and 2022 policy also have a section called "CA discriminatory harassment"

 - However, it is a question of what these schools were choosing to do to protect its students.
 Even with respect to the sexual harassment definition in 2020, [the UC's stated this](https://sexualharassment.ucla.edu/file/ff9b59bd-21ce-48df-8fc1-d5d26eda55bb),